 Key Take-aways about Diverticular Disease

-- Working with a dietitian is highly recommended to help take care of those diverticular pockets and manage symptoms associated with your diverticular disease
+- Working with a registered dietitian is highly recommended to help take care of those diverticular pockets.
+As well as to help manage symptoms associated with your diverticular disease.